awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Start a query<a name="lake-cli-start-query"></a>

-The following example runs a query on the event data store specified as an ID in the query statement and delivers the query results to a specified S3 bucket\.
+The following example AWS CLI start\-query command runs a query on the event data store specified as an ID in the query statement and delivers the query results to a specified S3 bucket\.
 The required `--query-statement` parameter provides a SQL query, enclosed in single quotation marks\.
 Optional parameters include `--delivery-s3uri`, to deliver the query results to a specified S3 bucket\.

 ```
 aws cloudtrail start-query